napframework/nap/docs/doxygen/markdown/11_sequencer.md

 When evaluating an [SequenceTrackAudio](@ref nap::SequenceTrackAudio) the [SequencePlayerAudioAdapter](@ref nap::SequencePlayerAudioAdapter) determines the player's position in samples of the buffer that is linked to by the [SequenceTrackSegmentAudio](@ref nap::SequenceTrackSegmentAudio) on the [SequenceTrackAudio](@ref nap::SequenceTrackAudio) and it's playback speed (pitch).
 The speed & position is then set on the [SequencePlayerAudioOutput](@ref nap::SequencePlayerAudioOutput) which in turns plays or stops up the correct [MultiSampleBufferPlayerNode](@ref nap::audio::MultiSampleBufferPlayerNode) created for each found [AudioBufferResource](@ref nap::audio::AudioBufferResource).

-The [SequencePlayerAudioOutputComponent](@ref nap::audio::SequencePlayerAudioOutputComponent) can be used to route the audio to the playback device selected by the [AudioService](@ref nap::audio::AudioService).
-You can also let the [SequencePlayerAudioOutput](@ref nap::SequencePlayerAudioOutput) create its own output nodes by setting [mCreateOutputNodes](@ref nap::SequencePlayerAudioOutput::mCreateOutputNodes) property to true.
+The [SequencePlayerAudioOutputComponent](@ref nap::audio::SequencePlayerAudioOutputComponent) by default routes its audio to the AudioService by creating its own [OutputNode](@ref nap::audio::OutputNode)s.
+To disable this and route the audio output to your own processing chain you can set its "Manual Routing" property to true and use [getOutputForChannel](@ref nap::SequencePlayerAudioOutput::getOutputForChannel) or the [SequencePlayerAudioOutputComponent](@ref nap::audio::SequencePlayerAudioOutputComponent).

 <img src="content/sequencer-audio.png" alt="Sequencer Audio" style="width:100%;"/>